Vyral/hugo-balarezo/_posts/2019-07-22-what-a-difference-a-year-makes-for-sellers.md

 ![](/uploads/year-makes-1.jpg){: width="675" height="369"}

-## What a Difference a Year Makes for Sellers

 Over the last few years, many sellers have been hesitant to put their houses on the market because they feared not being able to find another home to buy.

 We’ve&nbsp;[reported](https://www.simplifyingthemarket.com/2018/07/23/lack-of-listings-slowing-down-the-market/?a=493612-8c0dbc3d035ab276a3307c7af975cf8a){: target="_blank"}&nbsp;on inventory shortages in the past, and it’s been a constant concern for potential buyers throughout recent years.
 New research shows the inventory concern is starting to decrease among potential buyers.